 This is about the same saturation as LinkedIn.
 And like LinkedIn, Twitter is an older social network that’s had plenty of time to mature.

 145 million of these monthly users log on every day and can be monetized.

 It has been pointed out by several sources that this method of counting subscribers is unique.
 Other social networks will tell you how many people log in every month, but don’t take into account whether or not they view advertisements on the platform.
 That’s Twitter’s definition of “monetizable,” and it helps us as marketers know how big our potential audience really is.

-Statista points out that the second and third-highest numbers of active users come from Japan and the UK, respectively.
-It’s worthy of note that all three countries have a very high average income, and are among the most internet-connected in the world.
+Statista points out that the second and third-highest numbers of active users come from Japan and India, respectively.
+It’s worthy of note that the first two countries have a very high average income, and are among the most internet-connected in the world.